Title 18: Health

-(7) "Hospital" means a public or private hospital or facility or part thereof, equipped and otherwise qualified to provide in-patient care and treatment for the mentally ill.
+(7) "Hospital" means a public or private hospital or facility or part thereof, equipped and otherwise qualified to provide in-patient care and treatment for persons with mental conditions or psychiatric disabilities.

 (8) "Individual" means a resident of or a person in Vermont.

 (9) "Interested party" means a guardian, spouse, parent, adult child, close adult relative, a responsible adult friend, or person who has the individual in his or her charge or care.
-It also means a mental health professional, a law enforcement officer, a licensed physician, a head of a hospital, a selectman, a town service officer, or a town health officer.
+It also means a mental health professional, a law enforcement officer, a licensed physician, or a head of a hospital.

 (11) "Licensed physician" means a physician legally qualified and licensed to practice as a physician in Vermont.

-(14) "Mental illness" means a substantial disorder of thought, mood, perception, orientation, or memory, any of which grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life, but shall not include mental retardation.
+(14) "Mental illness" means a substantial disorder of thought, mood, perception, orientation, or memory, any of which grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life, but shall not include intellectual disability.

-(15) "Patient" means a resident of or person in Vermont qualified under this title for hospitalization or treatment as a mentally ill or mentally retarded individual.
+(15) "Patient" means a resident of or person in Vermont qualified under this title for hospitalization or treatment as a person with a mental illness or intellectual disability.

 (16) "A patient in need of further treatment" means:

-(17) "A person in need of treatment" means a person who is suffering from mental illness and, as a result of that mental illness, his or her capacity to exercise self-control, judgment, or discretion in the conduct of his or her affairs and social relations is so lessened that he or she poses a danger of harm to himself, to herself, or to others:
+(17) "A person in need of treatment" means a person who has a mental illness and, as a result of that mental illness, his or her capacity to exercise self-control, judgment, or discretion in the conduct of his or her affairs and social relations is so lessened that he or she poses a danger of harm to himself, to herself, or to others:

 (A) A danger of harm to others may be shown by establishing that: